 Sometimes, you just need a beach getaway.
 Unfortunately, you also often need a thick wallet to enjoy one properly.
-But before you convince yourself that you simply don’t have the cash for a vacation to fill-in-the-blank, take a look at our list of nine amazing beach destinations -- that are surprisingly affordable.
+But before you convince yourself that you simply don’t have the cash for a vacation, take a look at our list of six amazing beach destinations that are surprisingly affordable.

 Continually ranked as one of America’s best family beach destinations, Myrtle Beach offers visitors one-of-a-kind nightlife, more than 100 golf courses, and 60 miles of sandy shoreline — all at affordable prices.
 Flying there doesn’t put a huge burden on the wallet, and it’s an easy enough drive from cities such as Charleston, Charlotte, and Augusta.
 This locale may be known to get a bit jam-packed, but hotels account for this with massive pools and water park complexes, as well as plenty of meeting spaces and large rooms.
 In fact, many properties feature condo-style accommodations with kitchens and living rooms.

 Achieving an affordable vacation to Mexico often mandates sacrificing peace and quiet.
-Well, this may be the case with Cancun, but if you drive less than an hour from this affordable, party-centric locale, you’ll find Playa del Carmen, its more low-key, less crowded sister that, like Cancun, offers plenty of budget-friendly, all-inclusive resorts.
+Well, this may be the case with Cancún, but if you drive less than an hour from this affordable, party-centric locale, you’ll find Playa del Carmen, Cancún’s more low-key, less crowded sister that also offers plenty of budget-friendly, all-inclusive resorts.
 Even though spring break is peak season, many hotels offer deals around this time, and day trips to spots like Cozumel and the Mayan ruins of Chichen Itza and Tulum are relatively inexpensive.

 Many major airports offer direct flights to Jamaica’s Montego Bay, where a handful of affordable accommodations can be found.
 But for those who don’t mind a slightly longer airport transfer, Ocho Rios (a couple hours from Montego) is an even more budget-friendly destination.
 (Some of Montego Bay’s resorts can be quite luxurious, and therefore expensive.)
 Once a sleepy fishing village, Ocho Rios is now home to numerous all-inclusives nestled among laid-back, local joints offering cheap beers and tasty jerk chicken.
 It also has beautiful, private white-sand beaches and a famous waterfall park with swimming and hiking.